yk4to/EjectKey/CONTRIBUTING.md

 If you can help us improve translations or support new languages, please post [an issue](https://github.com/Fus1onDev/EjectKey/issues) or [a pull request](https://github.com/Fus1onDev/EjectKey/pulls).

-[Localization Editor](https://github.com/igorkulman/iOSLocalizationEditor) is recommended for editing Localizable.strings.
+[Localization Editor](https://github.com/igorkulman/iOSLocalizationEditor) is recommended for editing `Localizable.strings`.

 ## Coding Style